Text Link

 In this article

-One study surveying nearly 300,000 U.S. college students revealed an elevated risk of eating disorder diagnoses, compensatory behaviors, and past-month laxative use among transgender students compared to their cisgender peers.
-In fact, nearly 16% of the trans students surveyed reported an eating disorder diagnosis within the last year.
-This figure is quite high considering only 1.85% of cisgender heterosexual women, 3.52% of cisgender queer women, 2.06% of cisgender queer men, and less than one percent of cisgender heterosexual men reported an eating disorder diagnosis.
-(3)
+Nearly 16% of the trans students surveyed reported an eating disorder diagnosis within the last year.
+This is significant, considering approximately 1.85% of cisgender heterosexual women, 3.52% of cisgender queer women, 2.06% of cisgender queer men, and less than 1% of cisgender heterosexual men reported an eating disorder diagnosis.3

 • Trans people may engage in disordered eating behaviors to accentuate desired physical features that are more in line with their gender identity.

-Though not all trans people experience gender dysphoria, it has a powerful influence on eating disorders in the trans and non-binary community.
-Gender dysphoria refers to the psychological distress and anxiety caused by the incongruence between a person’s sex assigned at birth and their gender identity.
-(4)
+Gender dysphoria refers to the psychological distress and anxiety caused by the mismatch someone may experience between their sex assigned at birth and their gender identity.4

-• Lack of insurance
+• Inadequate insurance coverage

 • Lack of provider cultural competence

-• Inappropriate electronic records or forms
+• Inappropriate electronic records and demographic forms

 • Lack of transportation or stable housing

-At Within Health, we make inclusivity a top priority, so prospective patients will feel safe, comfortable, and supported throughout their treatment journey.
-Our virtual treatment program provides patients with the flexibility to continue going about their daily lives, while receiving comprehensive and integrated care from a multidisciplinary team of doctors, nurses, therapists, nutrition counselors, and more.
-We understand that eating disorders are very complex, and that what works for one person may not work for another.
-Every patient who starts our program receives an extensive biopsychosocial evaluation, which our treatment team uses to create an individualized treatment plan specific to that patient’s needs and experiences.
+At Within Health, we prioritize inclusivity so prospective patients feel safe, comfortable, and supported throughout their treatment journey.
+We understand that eating disorders are very complex and that what works for one person may not work for another.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.